 Student consumption, possession, or distribution of alcoholic beverages, drugs, and/or look-alikes, is not tolerated.
 This drug policy extends to all school, school-sponsored, and school-related activities including, but not limited to, field trips and athletic events.
-Any student found in violation may be suspended or expelled.
+Any student found in violation may be suspended or expelled at the discretion of the principal.